 Table 1 shows the impact of the Covid-19 lockdowns in Uganda on the likelihood of food insecurity using a linear model with household fixed effects.
 Overall, lockdowns caused a substantial increase in all types of food insecurity in both the short and medium run.

 As shown in column 1, the first lockdown led to a substantial and statistically significant short-run increase in the likelihood of having any food insecurity by 25.2 percentage points.
-Furthermore, the lockdowns lead to a significant increase in all eight food insecurity measures, where most of the point estimates are sizeable, with magnitudes of over 20 percentage points.
-Even more concerning, the worst forms of food insecurity—“had to skip a meal” and “went hungry but did not eat”—more than doubled, and “went without eating for a whole day” almost tripled.
+Furthermore, the lockdowns led to a significant increase in all eight food insecurity measures, where most of the point estimates are sizeable, with magnitudes of over 20 percentage points.
+Even more concerning, the worst forms of food insecurity (“had to skip a meal” and “went hungry but did not eat”) more than doubled, and “went without eating for a whole day” almost tripled.

 The effects of the first lockdown persisted in the medium run, with significant increases in food insecurity about three months after the lockdowns were lifted.
-Any food insecurity was still 11.9 percentage points higher than in non-lockdown periods, and five of the nine food insecurity measures had a point estimate of at least 9 percentage points.
+Any food insecurity was still 11.9 percentage points higher than in non-lockdown periods, and five of the nine measures had a point estimate of at least nine percentage points.

-Moreover, the medium-term impact of the second lockdown is similar in size as the short-term effect of the first lockdown.
-The point estimates of the second lockdown are over 20 percentage points for the six of the nine food insecurity measures.
+Moreover, the medium-run impact of the second lockdown is similar to the short-run effect of the first lockdown.
+The point estimates of the second lockdown are over 20 percentage points for six of the nine food insecurity measures.
 This suggests that the second lockdown, combined with a drought, had a worse impact on food insecurity than the first lockdown, at least in the medium run.

 4.2 Impact on Work